Time-Off Benefits and Income Protection

 Upon termination of employment with the University, any unused sick leave is canceled and non-compensable.

 Family Medical Leave

-Under the FMLA the University, upon request, will provide up to 12 weeks of job protected leave to eligible male or female employees during a period of 12 consecutive months measured forward from the date of the employee's first use of FMLA leave under this Policy.
+Under the FMLA the University, upon request, will provide up to 12 weeks of job protected leave to eligible employees during a period of 12 consecutive months measured forward from the date of the employee's first use of FMLA leave under this Policy.
 Employees are eligible if they have worked for Muskingum University for a total of 12 months, not necessarily consecutively, and have at least 1,250 hours during the 12 consecutive month period preceding the FMLA leave.

-Employees are required to take any available University paid sick leave, personal leave, parental leave and vacation leave at the beginning of the FMLA leave period.
+Employees are required to take any available University paid sick leave, personal leave and vacation leave at the beginning of the FMLA leave period.
 Further time-off (up to the 12 week maximum) required within the 12 consecutive month period, after all available paid leave has been exhausted, is taken as unpaid leave.
 Such unpaid leave does not adversely affect an exempt salaried employee's status under the Fair Labor Standards Act.
 Individuals meeting the eligibility standards and working on a part-time schedule would be eligible for pro-rated FMLA leave.

 Sick leave accrues while a support staff employee is on FMLA leave per the Sick Leave Policy.
 Unused FMLA leave cannot be carried over from one period of 12 consecutive months to the next such period.

 Events That Entitle an Employee to FMLA Leave

 - the birth of a son or daughter or to care for such newborn infant.

 - a child's placement with the employee for adoption or foster care.

 - the employee's own serious health condition which makes it impossible to perform essential job functions.